Daniel5055/outblast/README.md

 ## Technology

-The webiste was created using SvelteKit with TypeScript and is hosted from Vercel at the url [https://outblast.vercel.app](https://outblast.vercel.appp).
+The website was created using SvelteKit with TypeScript and is hosted from Vercel at the url [https://outblast.vercel.app](https://outblast.vercel.appp).